2020 Congressional Primary Guide: Pandemic Edition

 2016 presidential results: Clinton +20

-Rep. Nita Lowey, a congresswoman since 1989 and current chairwoman of the powerful Appropriations Committee, announced in October she wouldn’t be running for re-election, making this seat one of the hottest – and biggest – races in the state.
-At the top of the contenders list are the two Davids: state Sen. David Carlucci, a moderate Democrat who will face criticism for his role as a member of the former breakaway Independent Democratic Conference, and Assemblyman David Buchwald, a self-proclaimed progressive who led the charge to write a state law to access President Donald Trump’s tax returns.
-Running to their left seems to be Mondaire Jones, the black, gay, Harvard Law grad and first-time candidate who said Lowey didn’t fight hard enough.
-Other candidates include Jo-Anna Rodriguez-Wheeler, a stay-at-home mom and volunteer on Bernie Sanders’ presidential campaign, David Katz, a debt-recovery attorney, and Allison Fine, a leadership consultant and founder of the Network of Elected Women.
-Another Assembly member, Tom Abinanti, says he’s also considering a run.
+Rep. Nita Lowey, a congresswoman since 1989 and current chairwoman of the powerful Appropriations Committee, announced in October she wouldn’t be running for reelection, making this seat one of the hottest – and biggest – races in the state.
+Among the top contenders are the two Davids: state Sen. David Carlucci, a moderate Democrat who will face criticism for his role as a member of the former breakaway Independent Democratic Conference, and Assemblyman David Buchwald, a self-proclaimed progressive who led the charge to write a state law to access President Donald Trump’s tax returns.
+Running to their left seems to be Mondaire Jones, the black, gay, Harvard Law grad and first-time candidate who has earned progressive endorsements from the Working Families Party and U.S. Sen. Elizabeth Warren.
+There’s also Adam Schleifer, a prosecutor in the nationally covered Varsity Blues case and son of biotech billionaire Leonard Schleiferwho has far outraised the other candidates, mostly by spending his own money.
+Other candidates include Allison Fine, former board chairwoman of the NARAL Pro-Choice America Foundation, Evelyn Farkas, a former foreign policy adviser to the U.S. Department of Defense, Catherine Parker, a Westchester County Legislator, and Asha Castleberry, a foreign policy adviser and major in the Army Reserve.

 Congressional District 18